Density Functional Theory for two-dimensional homogeneous materials: Main results

+Then $\cI^\rHF_3 = \cI^\rHF$ and the minimizers of both energies share the same density, which depends only on $x_3$. \end{theorem}

-Compared to~\eqref{eq:def:ErHF_L}, the energy~\eqref{eq:def:ErHF} is $1$-dimensional, which can be efficiently studied both theoretically and numerically.
+Compared to~\eqref{eq:def:ErHF_L}, the energy~\eqref{eq:def:ErHF} is one-dimensional, which can be efficiently studied both theoretically and numerically.
 Note that in the reduced problem, there is no Pauli condition for the operator $G$.
-It is somehow replaced by the penalty term $\pi \Tr_1 (G^2)$ in the energy, which prevents $G$ from having large eigenvalues.

-Theorem~\ref{th:gamma_G} allows to obtain a Lieb-Thirring type inequality that we state in the general dimension $d\in \N\setminus\set{0}$ in Appendix~\ref{sec:LT}.
+It is somehow replaced by the penalty term $\pi \Tr_1 (G^2)$ in the energy, which prevents $G$ from having large eigenvalues. \review{This term is strictly convex, and is sometimes called the Tsallis entropy.
+Our result shows that this term can be interpreted as an effective Pauli principle, coming from a collapse of some dimensions.
+We believe that Theorem~\ref{th:gamma_G} can be applied in various situations.
+For instance, we show in Appendix~\ref{sec:LT} how to use it to obtain a Lieb-Thirring type inequality.}

 We now focus on the reduced problem.
 We first prove that it is well-posed (see Section~\ref{ssec:rHF_is_well_posed} for the proof).